kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Programming in Python/Week 1/README.md

 ## Assignments

+There are two programming assignments in week 1.

 1. Creating an HTML Document
 "In this exercise you will you will practice creating a simple HTML document."